ajnelson/regxml_extractor/README.md

     ./bootstrap.sh
     ./configure && make install

 The Git repository includes the expected versions of Hivex, The Sleuth Kit and Fiwalk.
-Instead of running the Git clones below, you can instead run from the `regxml_extractor` cloned source directory:
+Instead of running the Git clones below, you can instead run these commands from the `regxml_extractor` cloned source directory:

     git submodule init
     git submodule update